-Bipolar disorder is a psychiatric condition that causes swings in your mood, energy, and activity levels.
+Bipolar disorder is a psychiatric condition that causes swings (severe variations) in your mood, energy, and activity levels.
 The severity of your symptoms depends on which type you have:

-Bipolar I disorder causes swings between severe mania and major depression.
-The manic highs interfere with daily life and often need hospitalization to stabilize your mood.
+Bipolar I disorder causes mood variations between elevated mood (mania) and major depression.
+The manic highs interfere with daily life and often may result in hospitalization to stabilize your mood.

 This type is defined by episodes of hypomania and major depression.
 Hypomania causes the same symptoms as mania, but they're less severe and their duration is shorter as well.